Signed in as:

 On March 3rd we filed an appeal so the determination of similar use can be heard before the City Council.
 The public hearing was Wednesday, March 19th, 3:30pm.
 A determination of similar use was necessary in this case because "waste hauler" is not an identified use in the City of Saint Paul Zoning Code.
 Due to this, City staff had to identify a "similar" use, and in this case chose a public works yard or maintenance facility.

 On March 19th, the St. Paul City Council voted 5-0 to grant our appeal and to block the FCC Environmental trash truck center in West 7th.
+Mayor Carter vetoed this decision.

 The proposed FCC site does not align with long-standing citywide, neighborhood, and river corridor plans, which emphasize neighborhood nodes, transit-oriented development, and river-oriented development.
 These plans guide growth in a way that supports vibrant, connected, and sustainable communities.